moshen/jekyll-asset_bundler/README.md

 appropriate asset type:

     compress:
-      js: yuicompressor -o :outfile :infile
+      js: uglifyjs :infile -o :outfile -c

-This example will run a yuicompressor command from your PATH while substituting :outfile and :infile for temporary files stored in `_asset_bundler_cache`.
+This example will run a `uglifyjs` command from your PATH while substituting :outfile and :infile for temporary files stored in `_asset_bundler_cache`.